initstring/evil-ssdp/README.md

 The tool will automatically inject an IMG tag into the phishing page using the IP of the interface you provide.
 To work with hashes, you'll need to launch an SMB server at that interface (like Impacket).
 This address can be customized with the `-s` option.

-You do NOT need to edit the variables in the template files - the tool will do this automatically.

-You can choose between the included templates in the "templates" folder or build your own simply by duplicating an existing folder and editing the files inside.
-This allows you to customize the device name, the phishing contents page, or even build a totally new type of UPNP device that I haven't created yet.

 Some example scenarios:

 ```
-# Use wlan0 for device advertisement and phishing, capturing NetNTLM and hoping for clear-text with Office365 spoof:
+# Use wlan0 for device advertisement and phishing, capturing NetNTLM and asking for clear-text
+# via a spoofed Office365 logon form:
 essdp.py wlan0 -t office365

 # Same as above, but assuming your SMB server is running on another IP: